-(b) Outstanding State Warrant
+(b) Outstanding State Arrest Warrant

-No federal statute authorizes federal officers to arrest someone on an outstanding state warrant.
-Such arrests might be made with state peace officer authority, depending on the law of the state in which the arrest is made.
-In these types of situations, the best practice is to contact local police to determine if the requesting state wants the suspect detained and, if so, detain the person for a reasonable period until state or local police officers can make the arrest.
+Unless authorized by statute, federal law enforcement officers are not authorized to arrest individuals on outstanding state warrants.
+Very few agencies have such statutory arrest authority.
+However, such arrests might be made with state peace officer authority, depending on the law of the state in which the arrest is made.
+If faced with this situation, the best practice is for the federal law enforcement officer to contact the state or local police department listed on warrant to determine if that department wants the individual detained.
+If so, the federal law enforcement office may detain the individual for a reasonable period until state or local police officers can make the arrest.